dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 Academia presents us with more universally distributed knowledge systems.
-The well-distributed schemata of these modular epistemic configurations lend themselves to creating consistent languages among intellectuals, which allows society to propagate ideas and communicate about them efficiently.
+The well-distributed schemata of these modular epistemic configurations lend themselves to creating consistent languages among intellectuals, which allows society to propagate ideas and discuss them efficiently.
 It is often so prohibitively expensive to propagate changes to the languages or the underlying schemata that it never occurs.
-Everyone simply builds upon these crumbling Cathedrals of knowledge.
-However, when there are fundamental flaws inherent in those epistemic modules, it's difficult for anyone operating within or heavily invested in the these intellectual foundations to be aware of such problems.
-Schematically reevaluating these foundations is beside the point: there is more than one way to see any and every idea.
+Everyone simply builds upon these crumbling cathedrals of knowledge.
+However, when there are fundamental flaws inherent in those epistemic modules, it's difficult for anyone operating within or heavily invested in the these intellectual foundations to notice such faults.
+Schematically reevaluating these foundations is beside the
+point: there is more than one way to see any and every idea.

 However, when you have two distinct epistemic structures you can recursively convolute them, while iteratively reevaluating each one as